72(t) Early Income Distribution

 - preserve the tax-deferred status of earnings

 You can take advantage of 72(t) penalty-free withdrawals by rolling over eligible retirement plan assets into new and/or existing IRAs.
 Here’s how it works:

 - Withdrawals must be made at least annually for five years or until age 59½, whichever is later.

 - The withdrawal amount is based on one of three standard IRS formulas: life expectancy, ammorization, or annuity.
-Your client should consult a tax adviser prior to selecting an IRS formula as an incorrect calculation or changes in the formula or dollar amount may trigger a 10% federal tax penalty on all amounts withdrawn.
-However, if the amortization or annuity formula is initially chosen and your client decides to reduce the annual withdrawal, he or she has a one-time option to switch to the life expectancy formula without incurring penalties.
+You should consult a tax adviser prior to selecting an IRS formula as an incorrect calculation or changes in the formula or dollar amount may trigger a 10% federal tax penalty on all amounts withdrawn.
+However, if the amortization or annuity formula is initially chosen and you decide to reduce the annual withdrawal, you have a one-time option to switch to the life expectancy formula without incurring penalties.

 - Your financial or tax advisor can help you with there calculations so you can decide which formula is best for you.